Carnoustie/theinfinitelibrary/README.md

 To compile and run the backend, execute `go run .` while standing in the folder `theinfinitelibrary-backend`.

-Befor running the frontend, one must fetch the dependencies used in the frontend by running `npm install` standing in the folder `theinfinitelibrary-frontend`.
+Before running the frontend, one must fetch the dependencies used in the frontend by running `npm install` standing in the folder `theinfinitelibrary-frontend`.
 To then run the frontend, execute `npm start` while standing in the folder <br> `theinfinitelibrary-frontend`